Era-cell/Codes_with_forces/GRAPH/README.md

 - Kruskal's algorithm = Sort weights + Include edges not forming cycles(using DSU) - O( E * logE )

 ## Disjoint Set Union

+## Topological sorting

+- By using DFS
+- By using BFS(indegree): Kahn's algorithm